CSR Charter ⅤManagement Policy for Human Growth

 - Improve the efficiency of organizing meetings (e.g. releasing documents via electronic boards in advance of meetings, and sharing the minutes of meetings)

 - Establish a working environment to promote employees' creativity by changing office layouts (e.g., designing an office layout with no specifically-assigned desks so that employees can work more freely)

 - Utilization of company-wide information system to efficiently collect, analyze, and visualize work data, which improves efficiency of compiling reports

-In FY2017, satellite offices were set up inside the Osaka Gas business offices.
-Employees not belonging to the business offices are posted to the satellite offices, shortening their commuting time and travel distance from their homes.
-By using the satellite office as a remote office, these workers can concentrate on their assigned business duties, helping to increase productivity.
-In addition, the Daigas Group has drawn up a code of conduct for “smart work,” which is a set of standards employees, their superiors and other relevant parties are supposed to turn to in taking specific business-streamlining and energy-saving actions aimed at improving productivity even further.
+In addition, the Daigas Group has drawn up a code of conduct for “smart work,” which is a set of standards that employees, their superiors and other relevant parties are supposed to turn to in taking specific business-streamlining and energy-saving actions aimed at improving productivity even further.

 Support for Community Activities Involvement

 Supporting employees' involvement with juror leave and other systems

 Osaka Gas has leave systems that allow employees to perform their duties for society.
 For example, before Japan enacted the citizens' jury duty system in May 2009, Osaka Gas had already introduced (in fiscal 2009) its juror leave system giving employees chosen for jury duty the required number of paid leave days.

 Osaka Gas has introduced a variety of programs that allow employees to participate in company-approved volunteer and social contribution activities.